-QACs don’t easily biodegrade, especially in water, and can be toxic to aquatic organisms.
-This is obviously extra worrisome since as a laundry product they go directly into out water systems.
+QACs don’t easily biodegrade, especially in water, and can be toxic to aquatic organisms such as fish and algae.
+This is obviously extra worrisome, since as a laundry product they go directly into our water systems.

-What are some alternatives?
+What are some fabric softener alternatives?

-As with any changes it takes some time to adjust, but everyone I know who has stopped using fabric softeners said they were just doing it out of habit or thought you were “supposed to” and having stopped won’t ever go back.
+As with any changes it takes some time to adjust, but everyone I know who has stopped using fabric softeners said they were just doing it out of habit or thought you were “supposed to,” and having stopped won’t ever go back.

 Can you remove fabric softener already in clothes?

 I tried a few things on my secondhand leggings which were full of fabric softener:

 - I washed them a couple times but this didn’t do much.

 - I tried soaking them in water and castile soap for a few hours and this definitely made an impact, although I could still smell the fabric softener.